 Unfortunately, you could suffer an injury or a disease that you will never fully recover from.
 If you can still work, you should receive permanent partial disability benefits.
 Calculating the amount you should get is very complicated without a workers' compensation attorney’s help.

-PPD benefits can not be calculated until you reach your maximum medical improvement, which is when you have healed as much as you will, and your doctor can give you a rating.
+PPD benefits cannot be calculated until you reach your maximum medical improvement, which is when you have healed as much as you will, and your doctor can give you a rating.
 A rating is the percentage of how much your injury affects the use of your injured body party.
 This rating is multiplied by Missouri's schedule of losses and your average weekly pay to determine your PPD benefits.

 Permanent Total Disability (PTD) Benefits